What You Need to Know About Cardiovascular Technologist or Technician

 - Monitor patients’ comfort and safety during tests, alerting physicians to abnormalities or changes in patient responses.

-Below is a list of the skills most Cardiovascular Technologists and Technicians say are important on the job.
+These are the skills Cardiovascular Technologists and Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.